danielhelfand/lab-knative-serving/workshop/content/exercises/update-service.md

-Now that you have used your Knative `Service`. let's see what happens with `Revisions` when an update is made the `Service`.
+Now that you have used your Knative `Service`, let's see what happens with `Revisions` when an update is made the `Service`.

 The update will change the `TARGET` environment variable that is used by the